asyncapi/generator-react-sdk/README.md

 ## Resources

-- [`template-for-generator-templates`](https://github.com/asyncapi/template-for-generator-templates) - template, which is worth checking when you want to write your first template in `React`.
+- [`template-for-generator-templates`](https://github.com/asyncapi/template-for-generator-templates) - template for templates.
+It is worth checking when you want to write your first template in `React`.
 It shows how to write template, reusable parts (components), what are the recommended patterns, shows the [Generator](https://github.com/asyncapi/generator) features and has simple and complex examples using `React`.
 - [`markdown-template`](https://github.com/asyncapi/markdown-template) - template fully written in `React`.
 Generates documentation in Markdown file.

 Also, remember that you can join us in [Slack](https://www.asyncapi.com/slack-invite/).